Eric Edgar Cooke

 Eric Edgar Cooke (25 February 1931 – 26 October 1964), nicknamed the Night Caller and later the Nedlands Monster, was an Australian serial killer who terrorised the city of Perth, Western Australia, from September 1958 to August 1963.
 Cooke committed at least 20 violent crimes, eight of which resulted in deaths.

-Following a four-year killing spree, Cooke was eventually arrested and made extensive admissions to his crimes, including two for which Darryl Beamish and John Button had been wrongfully convicted.
-He was convicted of wilful murder in the Supreme Court of Western Australia after a jury rejected an insanity defence.
-He was sentenced to death and hanged at Fremantle Prison.
-Cooke was the last person to be executed in Western Australia.
+Following a four-year killing spree, Cooke was eventually arrested and made extensive admissions to his crimes, including two of which Darryl Beamish and John Button had been wrongfully convicted.
+In the Supreme Court of Western Australia the jury rejected an insanity defence and he was convicted of wilful murder.
+Cooke was sentenced to death and hanged at Fremantle Prison.
+He was the last person to be executed in Western Australia.